ms-iot/content/en-US/Docs/tools/CommandLineUtils.md

 * **Boot configuration:**

-	You can make changes to the boot configuration of your Windows IoT Core device using `bcdedit.exe`.
+	You can make changes to the boot configuration of your Windows IoT Core device by using `bcdedit.exe`.
 For instance, you can enable testsigning with `bcdedit –set testsigning on` command.

 * **Shutdown/restart device:**